 That article (and others like it) brought on some additional attention and I gave an interview on an Irish Radio Show.

 He spoke about the piercing in a 2004 interview with Contact Music:

 Kravitz explained the piercing and boasted that: "I've never taken it out.
 It's a hoop about the size of a quarter.
 It hits the lady where she likes it and, because it swings, it can be effective in any position."

-The photo below is of me and Lenny at his home in the French Quarter of New Orleans, 1997.The upper left image: 1998 photo of Lenny in Nassau, reportedly taken by Mark Seliger.
+Photo above of Lenny and I on his motorcycle, and below flashing our nipple piercings (c.
+1996), and at his home in the French Quarter of New Orleans, 1997, are from my personal collection.
+Upper left image: 1998 photo of Lenny in Nassau, reportedly taken by Mark Seliger.
 Source of that info is courtesy of NYMag.com.